qsliu2017/gitlab-runner/docs/configuration/tls-self-signed.md

     (Your root certificate)
     -----END CERTIFICATE-----
     ```

+Other use cases may require that each certificate is an individual file, for example:

+    ```sh
+    -rw-rw-rw-    1 root     root          2974 Mar  1 00:00 /etc/gitlab-runner/certs/root.crt
+    -rw-rw-rw-    1 root     root          2626 Mar  1 00:00 /etc/gitlab-runner/certs/intermediate.crt
+    -rw-rw-rw-    1 root     root          2222 Mar  1 00:00 /etc/gitlab-runner/certs/primary.crt
+    ```

+Some use cases may allow either of the above.

+### Notes

 - If you are updating the certificate for an existing Runner, [restart it](../commands/index.md#gitlab-runner-restart).
 - If you already have a Runner configured through HTTP, update your instance path to the new HTTPS URL of your GitLab instance in your `config.toml`.